-1. Indicators: Regular Procedure: Personal Interview Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
+Indicators: Regular Procedure: Personal Interview 1.
+Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
 2. In the regular procedure, is the interview conducted by the authority responsible for taking the decision?
 3. Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never

-Swedish legislation and regulations allow for a personal interview in all asylum cases.
-All interviews, whether within the ambit of the regular or accelerated procedure, are carried out by the authority that is responsible for taking decisions on the asylum applications.
+Swedish legislation and regulations allow for a personal interview in all asylum cases37.
+All interviews, whether in the regular or accelerated procedure, are carried out by the authority that is responsible for taking decisions on the asylum applications.
 These are carried out by officers of the Migration Agency and are divided into two phases.
 A reception officer interviews the applicant regarding personal details, health, family and general background and can also request that any supporting documents be provided.
 The asylum case officer carries out an interview to establish the basis of the claim in the presence of a legal representative, an interpreter and the asylum seeker.
+A decision on the merits is taken by two persons: the case officer and a decision maker.
+The difference between the two is that the case officer is responsible for the management of the case, which include administrative tasks, conducting the interview and writing a proposed decision.
+The decision maker is to have continual contact with the case officer, but will, in the end, have the final word regarding the assessment of the application and the decision.